 Unlike most national parks, Mesa Verde National Park is most known for being a bridge to the past.
-As the largest archeological preserve in the U.S., the park has over 600 cliff dwellings and 4,000 sites to explore and see.
+As the largest archaeological preserve in the U.S., the park has over 600 cliff dwellings and 4,000 sites to explore and see.
 Founded in 1906 by Theodore Roosevelt, Mesa Verde National Park is a UNESCO World Heritage Site and is home to what is considered the largest cliff dwelling in North America — Cliff Palace.

 Cliff Palace dates back to over 700 years ago and is a multistoried ruin.
 As the most popular site in the park, Cliff Palace housed nearly 125 people at one time.
 Along with Cliff Palace there are other great sites to visit like Balcony House with its 45 rooms and Long House with 150 rooms spread out unlike the clustered cliff dwellings.